 The NHS App provides a simple and secure way to access a wide range of services on a smartphone or tablet.
 It offers access to certain NHS services online.

-We have produced a guide to local health services over the bank holiday weekends which you can download.
-This is updated ahead of each bank holiday and can be printed so you have it at hand as and when you need it:
+We have produced a guide to local health services over the bank holidays which you can download.
+This is updated ahead of each bank holiday and can be printed.